College student safety

 - You're Asked to Provide your FSA ID Password

-If you have already turned over your personal information or paid a student loan debt relief company, consider one or all the following options:
+If you have already turned over your personal information or paid a student loan debt relief company, consider one or all of the following options:

 - Log in and change your FSA ID.
 Do NOT share your new FSA ID password with anyone.

 - Contact your loan servicer to revoke any power of attorney or third-party authorization agreement that your servicer has on file.
 You should also make sure no unwanted actions were taken on your loans.

 - Contact your bank or credit card company and request that payments to the student loan debt relief company be stopped.

 - File a report of suspicious activity through the Federal Student Aid Feedback System.

 - The tuition scam.
 The fraudster calls or emails a student, claiming to be from the college admissions department.
 Sometimes the crook spoofs IDs to make it look like he's coming from a legitimate organization.
 The scammer claims the student's tuition fee is late and claims the student will be immediately dropped from classes if payment isn't made immediately by credit card.
 Students need to hang up immediately on such calls and contact the college's admissions department directly.

 - Fake seals and logos.
 They promise special access to repayment plans, new federal loan consolidations, or loan forgiveness programs.
 It's a lie.
 If you have federal loans, go to the Department of Education directly at StudentAid.gov.

 - Bad behavior.
 Students are notorious for their hard-partying, free-spirited lifestyles in college.
 But behind every smartphone is a camera that can photograph and videotape embarrassing indiscretions - which can later be used against the student to extort money.
 There are people who will pretend to like you but are actually setting you up for blackmail.
 Students should think twice about their actions while at college - especially if they're drinking.